 - Internet search: All search engines, including Google, use data science algorithms to deliver the best result for searched queries within seconds.

-- Targeted advertising: Digital ads have a higher call-through rate (CTR) than traditional ads because of targeted advertising based on a user’s past behavior with the help of data science algorithms.
+- Targeted advertising: Digital ads have a higher call-through rate (CTR) than traditional ads because targeted advertising is based on a user’s past behavior with the help of data science algorithms.

 - Advanced image, speech, or character recognition: Facial recognition algorithms on Facebook, speech recognition products, such as Siri, Cortana, Alexa, etc., and Google Lens are all perfect examples of data science applications in image, speech, and character recognition.